stg-tud/rxrefactoring-code/RxJavaRefactoringExtensionTemplate/README.md

 Notice that classes to be used in the unit tests must be exported in the corresponding plugin.
-For example: In MANIFEST.MF Export-Package: rxjavarefactoring, to have access to the class Extension from __RxJavaRefactoringExtensionName__
+For example: In MANIFEST.MF Export-Package: rxjavarefactoring, to have access to the class Extension from RxJavaRefactoringExtension**Name**